-The President of Faso communicates with the National Assembly and with the Chamber of Representatives, either in person, or by the messages which he has read by the President of the National Assembly or by the [President] of the Chamber of Representatives.
-Out of session, the National Assembly or the Chamber of Representatives meets specially to this effect.
+The President of Faso communicates with the National Assembly, either in person, or by the messages which he has read by the President of the National Assembly.
+Out of session, the National Assembly meets specially to this effect.

 The President of Faso is the Supreme Head of the National Armed Forces; in this capacity, he presides over the Superior Council of Defense.